 Salary

-The average annual salary for a media specialist in Switzerland is CHF 101,400, which translates to CHF 52 per hour.
+The average annual salary for a media specialist is $51,688.
 The salary may differ based on the place where you work, your education level, as well as the experience you have.

 Higher Education Administrator